-- Build capacity of in-country partners and 10 early career social science researchers through trainings in mixed-method research, including participatory methodologies, and project-level Women’s Empowerment in Agriculture Index (pro-WEAI)
+- Built capacity of in-country partners and 10 early career social science researchers through training in mixed-method research, including participatory methodologies, and project-level Women’s Empowerment in Agriculture Index (pro-WEAI).

-- Train 12 ethnic minority women in the Technologically Enhanced Agricultural Livelihoods (TEAL) northern uplands project communities as co-researchers.
+- Trained 12 ethnic minority women in the Technologically Enhanced Agricultural Livelihoods (TEAL) northern uplands project communities as co-researchers.

-- Develop the capacity of in-country partner organisations to use the Feminist Participatory Action Research approach and pro-WEAI in agricultural R4D projects.
+- Developed the capacity of in-country partner organisations to use the Feminist Participatory Action Research approach and pro-WEAI in agricultural R4D projects.

-- Co-author two research outputs with in-country women researchers to build track record in scholarly journal publications.
+- Co-authored two research outputs with in-country women researchers to build a track record in scholarly journal publications.

 Summary of outcomes to date

 COVID-19 has pushed us into new ways of working that mean we are actually practicing localisation and not just talking about it as a research aspiration.
 Our ‘building local capacity’ research objective has thus become the dominant project objective given the current global pandemic.
 It perhaps has never been so important to focus on how we build local capacity to undertake gender research and analysis particularly in already marginalised communities such as remote, ethnic minority, rural communities.